fraxflax/nw-watchdog/documentation/WIP-TODO.md

 * __--no-pager | --no-less | --no-more | -M__<br>
   option not to use pager for errors and help<br>
-  __--install-systemd__ will enforce __--no-pager__ when installing systemd-services will also update help to reflect the new option and no longer recommend using PAGER=cat not to use pageer with __--help__  .
+  no longer recommend using PAGER=cat not to use pager<br>
+  __--install-systemd__ will enforce __--no-pager__ when installing systemd-services

 * Introduced __--remove-systemd=<ins>SERVICENAME</ins>__.